Beacon Food Forest

 Anyone can harvest the food we grow.
 This is your Food Forest!

 The cost of living and food insecurity in Seattle continues to increase.
 Marginalized communities are disproportionately affected by these historically sharp increases.
-Beacon Food Forest provided over 1,750 pounds of food for our community in 2021.
-This includes over 400 pounds of food donated to Rainier Valley Food bank.
+Beacon Food Forest provided over 2,200 pounds of food for our community in 2023.
+This includes over 400 pounds of food donated to Rainier Valley Food Bank.
 We are encouraged to have put this much onto our neighbors’ tables during these challenging times.

-Beacon Food Forest continues to grow as we enter out 11th year.
-We founded the BIPOC Community Garden in 2022 which is undergoing an expansion in 2023 thanks to community support.
-We have entered into partnerships with the Asian Counseling and Referral Service, Percussion Farms, local schools, businesses & community groups to support food and land access for BIPOC populations in Seattle.
-These groups will work with Beacon Food Forest to steward the land and grow food in a culturally relevant and impactful way.
+Beacon Food Forest continues to grow as we enter our 14th year.
+We founded the BIPOC Community Garden in 2022 which underwent an expansion in 2023-2024 thanks to community support.
+We have entered into a community partnerships to support food and land access for BIPOC populations in Seattle.
+These groups will work with Beacon Food Forest to steward the land and grow food in culturally relevant and impactful ways.

 Organization Data